Dialysis bicarbonate levels under scrutiny: can a simple change protect heart health?

 Summary

-This study looks at whether using a lower amount of bicarbonate (a chemical that balances acid in the blood) during dialysis is better for the heart than the usual higher amount.
-About 141 adults on long-term dialysis who are in the hospital will be randomly assigned to receive either lower or higher bicarbonate during their dialysis sessions.
-Researchers will track heart rhythm changes and symptoms to see which approach is safer.
+This study looks at whether using a lower amount of bicarbonate in the dialysis fluid is better for the heart than the usual higher amount.
+About 141 hospitalized adults on long-term dialysis will be randomly assigned to receive either lower or higher bicarbonate during their dialysis sessions.
+Researchers will monitor heart rhythm changes and symptoms to find out which level is safer.

 Disclaimer